fergaldoyle/vue-form/README.md

 #### State classes

-As forms and input validation states change, state classes are added and removed:
+As form and input validation states change, state classes are added and removed:

 Possible form classes:
 ```